Acacia Gardens flood map & planning overlays

 Is Acacia Gardens flood-prone?

-Very little of Acacia Gardens carries a mapped flood overlay (the Blacktown average is 7%).
+Flood mapping covers Acacia Gardens and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 7%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Acacia Gardens bushfire-prone?

-Little to none of Acacia Gardens is mapped as bushfire-prone (the Blacktown average is 21%).
+Bushfire mapping covers Acacia Gardens and little to none of it is mapped as bushfire-prone (the Blacktown average is 21%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Acacia Gardens?